 Lion Air ponders cancelling Boeing jets in row over crash: Sources

-PARIS/JAKARTA: Indonesia's Lion Air is reviewing orders of airplanes from Boeing and has not ruled out cancelling orders as relations worsen in a spat over responsibility for a 737 jetliner crash that killed 189 people in late October.
+PARIS/JAKARTA: Indonesia's Lion Air is reviewing airplane purchases from Boeing Co and has not ruled out cancelling orders as relations worsen in a spat over responsibility for a 737 jetliner crash that killed 189 people in late October.

-Co-founder Rusdi Kirana is furious over what he regards as attempts by Boeing to deflect attention from recent design changes and blame Lion Air for the crash, while the airline faces scrutiny over its maintenance and flight crew actions.
+Co-founder Rusdi Kirana is furious over what he regards as attempts by Boeing to deflect attention from recent design changes and blame Lion Air for the crash, while the airline faces scrutiny over its maintenance record and pilots' actions.

-Kirana is examining the possibility of cancelling remaining orders of Boeing jets, according to a person familiar with his thinking.
+Kirana is examining the possibility of cancelling remaining orders of Boeing jets "from the next delivery," according to a person familiar with his thinking.
 Another source close to the airline said it was looking at cancelling orders.
-Lion Air has 190 Boeings on order.

 No final decision has been made, but discussion over the fate of US$22 billion of remaining orders highlights the stakes surrounding an investigation involving Boeing’s fastest-ever selling jet, the 737 MAX, which entered service last year.